-On March 8, 2018, our then-outstanding 140,224,577 shares of common stock were reduced by a reversed split for a ratio of 1 for 150.
-As of March 30, 2018, we had 936,519 shares of common stock issued and outstanding post-split.
+On March 8, 2018, our then-outstanding 140,224,577 shares of common stock were reduced by a reversed split for a ratio of 1 for 150, resulting in 936,519 shares of common stock issued and outstanding post-split.
 The number of authorized shares of our common stock were not reduced by the reverse stock split.
 Accordingly, the reverse stock split had the effect of creating additional unissued and unreserved shares of our common stock.
 All share and per share, information in the accompanying consolidated financial statements and footnotes has been retroactively restated to reflect the reverse split.
-See Note 11 - Stockholders Equity.